Toxic garlic should have prompted EPA to warn against gardening near Ohio derailment, watchdog says

 But some residents aren't taking any chances.

-Marilyn Figley didn't dare plant a garden last year after the derailment even though she and her husband do everything they can to be self-sufficient, including gardening and raising chickens for meat and eggs.
-Some of her garlic had levels of dioxins more than 500 times higher than a sample of garlic grown in someone else's garden the year before the derailment, according to Smith's tests.
+Marilyn Figley didn’t dare plant a garden last year after the derailment even though she and her husband do everything they can to be self-sufficient, including gardening and raising chickens for meat and eggs.
+She did harvest some garlic after the derailment that she had planted previously, however.
+Some of it had levels of dioxins more than 500 times higher than a sample of garlic grown and harvested from someone else’s yard the year before the derailment, according to Smith’s tests.

-But Figley said they decided to plant a garden again this year after using one of her husband's tractors to remove the top 3 inches of soil and replace that with fresh dirt.
+Figley said they decided to plant a garden again this year after using one of her husband's tractors to remove the top 3 inches (8 centimeters) of soil and replace that with fresh dirt.

 “I’d rather eat dioxins than die of starvation I guess," Figley said.
 "I’m pretty worried, but what can you do?”